 Access control is the process of granting authorized users the right to use a service while preventing access to non-authorized users.
-Access control can also be referred to as Access management, rights management or identity management.
-The Access controls clause addresses requirements to control access to information assets and information processing facilities.
-The controls are focused on the protection against accidental damage or loss, overheating, threats, etc. This requires a documented control policy and procedures, registration, removal and review of user access rights, including here physical access, network access and the control over privileged utilities and restriction of access to program source code.
+Access control can also be referred to as Access management, rights management, or identity management.
+The Access Control clause addresses requirements to control access to information assets and information processing facilities.
+The controls are focused on the protection against accidental damage or loss, overheating, threats, etc. This requires a documented control policy and procedures, registration, removal, and review of user access rights, including here physical access, network access, and the control over privileged utilities and restriction of access to program source code.
 It provides the following value:

 - Controlled access to services ensures that the organization is able to maintain more effectively the confidentiality of its information.

 - Employees have the right level of access to execute their jobs effectively.

 - There is less likelihood of errors being made in data entry or in the use of a critical service by an unskilled user.

 - The ability to audit the use of services and to trace the abuse of services.